wissamkontar/wissamkontar.github.io/_pages/about.md

 Problems I am Currently Working On
 ======
 1. <b> Explainable and reliable AI for transportation </b>: End-to-end learning has shown promise in many applications across the transportation domain.
 I am currently exploring the intersection between physics-based models and AI end-to-end learning.
 The central question is "how, when, where, and to what extent" AI or physics should be employed for specific transportation operations.
-2. <b> Collaborative and distributed real-time learning for Autonomous vehicles </b>: I am developing distirbuted algorithms that enable communication pathways between vehicles, infrastructure, and intelligent transportation systems.
+2. <b> Collaborative and distributed real-time learning for Autonomous vehicles </b>: I am developing distributed algorithms that enable communication pathways between vehicles, infrastructure, and intelligent transportation systems.
 Data exchanged through these channels are used to learn individual-level operations and optimize global objectives.
 See our recent preprint on this: <a href="https://arxiv.org/abs/2308.16870"> Learning Driver Models for AVs via Knowledge Sharing and Personalization </a>.
-3. <b> Competition between modes of transportation and resultant environmental impacts </b>: I am working on modeling the compeition between traiditonal modes of transportation, micro-mobility, and transit systems.
+3. <b> Competition between modes of transportation and resultant environmental impacts </b>: I am working on modeling the competition between traditional modes of transportation, micro-mobility, and transit systems.
 I use a life cycle assessment approach to link modal competition to underlying environmental implications.
 See our recent <a href="https://sites.google.com/view/cheeseburgercalculator/home"> Transportation emissions calculator software </a>.

 Research Spotlight
 ======